Santa-fr/Taichi/README.md

 2. Yu Nu Chuan Shuo (La fille de jade tisse et lance la navette)
 3. Ma Bu Shuang Ya Zhou (un coup de coude)

+# Some more movements will be added SOON !
+# The database will be finished on January.